davidkhala/aws-collections/ec2/limit.md

 - Even having a subnet with auto assign public IP switched on will not assign a public IP to your instance if not specified when you launch

 ## Not Serial Connect available without Nitro
+> **This instance type is not supported for the EC2 serial console.**
+> To connect to the serial port of an instance using the EC2 serial console, the instance must use an instance type that is built on the AWS Nitro System.
+You can change the instance type to a supported virtualized instance type or bare metal instance type.